 In previous discussion (section 2.8.3), we have seen that taxation throughout the year differs by income groups: (A) Pensions and employment income are taxed each month, using the monthlyadjusted general tax schedule; (B) Income from contractual work is usually taxed at the moment when the income transfer is made between the parties (buyer and seller of the service); incomespecific schedule is applied; (C) Analogous procedure applies for capital and rental incomes ("renters IV"); (D) self-employed people make tax pre-payments each month; (E) some groups of farmers and renters ("farmers III" and "renters III") pay monthly lump-sum amounts.
 At the end of the year the final yearly tax is assessed.
 Taxpayers from group D are obliged to submit YTF.
 On the other hand, those from group E cannot submit YTF for their incomes.
 The treatment of groups A, B and C differs in two periods - before 01/2017 and since 01/2017.

-Before 01/2017, persons from groups A, B and C could voluntarily submit YTF.
-The major reason for submitting YTF is to exploit the full yearly amount of personal allowances and deductions.
-In this respect, taxpayers who voluntarily submit YTF can be divided into several groups: (1) those who live in "special areas" and want to claim the enlarged personal allowances (section 2.8.4), (2) taxpayers who have not been working throughout all the year, due to parenthood, sickness or unemployment; they have used only the monthly portions of personal allowances in the months when they worked, while by submitting YTF, all-year personal allowance can be used; (3) taxpayers from groups B and C are taxed by incomespecific schedules, which do not incorporate personal allowances; by submitting YTF, these allowances can be used.
-Since 01/2017, only persons from groups A and B can voluntarily submit YTF.
+Before 01/2017, persons from groups A, B and C could voluntarily submit YTF; the major reason for doing this is to exploit the full yearly amount of personal allowance.
+In this respect, taxpayers who voluntarily submit YTF can be divided into several groups: (1) those who live in "special areas" and want to claim the enlarged personal allowances (section 2.8.4), (2) taxpayers who have not been working throughout all the year, due to parenthood, sickness or unemployment; they have used only the monthly portions of personal allowances in the months when they worked, while by submitting YTF, all-year personal allowance can be used; (3) taxpayers from groups B and C are taxed by income-specific schedules, which do not incorporate personal allowances; by submitting YTF, these allowances can be used.

 Using unused personal allowances works in favour of YTF submission; however, there is also a reason against.
-The marginal tax rate for income from contractual work (ICW) is 25% in the 2015-2016 period, which is lower than the 40% rate in the yearly general tax schedule.
+The marginal tax rate for income from contractual work (ICW) is 25% in the 2014-2016 period (Table 2.19), which is lower than the 40% rate in the yearly general tax schedule (Table 2.15 and Table 2.16).
 Because taxpayers who earned ICW are not obliged to submit YTF, they obtain a preferential treatment for marginal ICW.
 Analogous is true for capital and rental income.
 However, since 01/2017 such preference is abolished for income from contractual work, which obligatorily enters YTF.